2. Introduction and Overview

 Hardware

-The following table summarizes the standard and optional accessories of each Epsilon variant.
+The following table summarizes the standard and optional accessories.
 Upon receipt, please remove, unwrap and inspect all its contents.
 If anything is missing or damaged, please contact Intrepid for prompt assistance, using the information at the end of this guide.

 Software